SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/00-getting-started.md

 of the "shape" and content of the data.
 This helps inform the direction of your later analysis of the data.

 It runs in a browser, which might lead you to think that it's a Web or Cloud program.
 It is not!
-It is a desktop application that uses a browser as convenient interface.
+It is a desktop Java application that uses a browser as a convenient interface.
 No internet connection is needed, and none of your data will be sent to a remote server.

 OpenRefine does not modify your original dataset.
 It stores your raw data set, and presents views on that data set after